-The Department currently offers undergraduate program (B Tech) in Electronics and Communication Engineering.
+The Department of Electronics and Communication Engineering (ECE) currently offers undergraduate program (B. Tech) in Electronics and Communication Engineering.
 The present intake is 60.
 We provide state-of-the-art facilities both in the classrooms as well as in the laboratories.
 The department has a team of well qualified, experienced and committed staff members.
 It provides an atmosphere conducive for acquiring knowledge and emphasizes on practical learning.
 The department motivates both co-curricular and extracurricular activities, for the overall development of its students.
-The Department strives to evolve into a nationally and internationally recognized organization for excellence and innovation in education, research, professional service and outreach.
+The department strives to evolve into a nationally and internationally recognized organization for excellence and innovation in education, research, professional service and outreach.

-- To nurture professionals who are capable of engineering solutions that contributes to the quality of life as per the needs of the society by creating and applying new knowledge.
+M1: To nurture professionals who are capable of engineering solutions that enhances the quality of life as per the needs of the society.

-- To launch students successfully into one of a variety of careers offering lifelong learning, service, and leadership within their own local, national and global communities.
+M4: To launch students successfully into one of a variety of careers offering lifelong learning, service, and leadership.

 PROGRAM EDUCATIONAL OBJECTIVES (PEOs)